Bandel–Howrah Local: History

 It was only in 1854 that the route from Howrah to Delhi was actually considered, running through and stopping at Patna, Benaras, Mirzapur, Allahabad, and Agra railway stations.
 The merchandise carried in the train would be carried by boats and transferred to the other side of the Hooghly river, because the train's terminal was Howrah.
 It was not until 1867 that the first train service between Delhi and Howrah actually started, suffering setbacks and delays from the Sepoy Mutiny of 1857, direct communication with Bombay was also established because of the successful train movement.

 Service

 The average speed of the train is 38 km/h.
 It stops at 15 stations (17 including Bandel and Howrah) and waits for more time in Bandel and Howrah Junction.
-The amount of time it waits at the other non-junction stations is the same, including Seoraphuli Junction, that is 1 minute.
+The amount of time it waits at the other non-junction stations is the same, including Seoraphuli Junction, that is less than 1 minute.

 This train is usually very crowded at all times, especially from Bandel Junction.
 This is because more people go to Howrah rather than Bandel.